 How we will contribute to homeless housing and support

 The majority of our profits will go to homeless housing and support in London or be reinvested in the organisation so we can increase our impact over the longer term.
-Once we have accrued sufficient profits, money will be awarded to suitable homeless projects determined by our voluntary board of housing, homelessness and other experts.
+Once we have accrued sufficient profits, money will be awarded to homeless organisations / projects.

 One idea we have is to use profits to contribute to non-profit quality temporary accommodation in London to work against: